Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 Gaalop has no atan2 function, so atan(w/i) can be calculated instead and a 180 degree correction must be made for the cases sin... and cos... (tbd)

 # distances

+The inner product is the main tool to calculate distances.
+Depending on the object types, the meaning is different.
+For example, an inner product between a line and a plane measures the angle between them, while other the inner product of other object types will measure different types of distances.